abhishekarya1/Hash-Define-myNotes/content/java/coll.md

         System.out.println(a1.compareTo(a1)); // 0
         System.out.println(a2.compareTo(a1)); // 2
 }}

+// now if we create a List<Animal>, we can use below statement to sort since compareTo() has been defined for our Animal class
+Collections.sort(animalList);
 ```

 If we don't specify generic type, the argument is `Object o` type.
 And we can always cast it to proper type inside the method to compare.